samJayavelan/workshop/sample3/README.md

 # Sample3
 Sample3 is the next generation calculator.
-Move over Personal Computer?
+Move over Personal Computer!
 And, say hello to the Personal Calculator...or maybe it will say `Hello` to you.
 Interestingly, this calculator doesn't do much calculation but it's really good at greeting you.